stfc/PSyclone/doc/developer_guide/developers.rst

 AST that PSyclone uses to represent the PSy layer and the kernel code.
-It can be constructed from scratch or produced from existing code using one of the (frontend) ASTProcessors provided in PSyclone and can be transformed back to a paricular implementation using the (backend) support provided in PSyclone.
+It can be constructed from scratch or produced from existing code using one of the (frontend) ASTProcessors provided in PSyclone and can be transformed back to a particular language using the (backend) support provided in PSyclone.

 Nodes